hulstonese/CYPRESS_BDD_PPPT/README .md

 Run script line 8 in package.json

+2. To run tests headed

+Run script line 9 package.json

-2. To run tests with HTML Multi report
+3. To run tests with HTML Multi report

-Run script line 10 in package.json
+ a.
+Run script line 8 or 9 in package.json

+ b. copy cucumber.json file in the pine

+ c. paste the file in cucumber-json folder

+ d.
+Run script line 10

+ e. expand the report folder

+ f. html report is in the feature file in the report folder

-3. To run tests with tags
+4. To run tests with tags

 Run script line 11 in package.json

 #### HOW TO SEE THE HTML MULTI REPORT ####

-Go to the reports folder after the test execution to see the generated HTML Report
+a.
+Run script line 8 or 9 in package.json

+ b. copy cucumber.json file in the pine

+ c. paste the file in cucumber-json folder

+ d.
+Run script line 10

+ e. expand the report folder

+ f. html report is in the feature file in the report folder